Are Microgreen Seeds Different From Regular Seeds?

 We plant the same seeds we sell as microgreen seeds in the garden.

-At times we have 100 pounds of Bull's Blood Beet seed in stock.
-No way are we going to buy a packet of seeds containing less than two-grams for garden use.
+We sometimes have 100 pounds of Bull’s Blood Beet seed in stock.
+We will not buy a packet of seeds containing less than two grams for garden use.

 There is no difference in the seeds or the outcome.